MichaelPaulukonis/michaelpaulukonis.github.io/content/blog/watmap.md

 title: WATMAP and other delights
 headline: WATMAP and other delights
 description: A glitch-aesthetic mosaic image-remaker built in Processing by somebody else
-excerpt: A glitch-aesthetic mosaic image-remaker built in Processing by somebody else
 date: 2019-09-14
 dateUpdated: ''
 author: Michael Paulukonis